loukos-scheffer/Learnera/doc/sprint0/competition.md

 ## How is your product different?

 Our virtual platform offers a combination of features of the above products.
-While the above products are good at what they do individually, they do not provide integration between all products.
-Our product is different from the above products as it provides deep integration between different products.
+While the above products are good at what they do individually, they do not provide a good integration between community and E-learning platforms.
+Our product is different from the above products as it provides a focus on both community and E-learning.

 ## Who are the users and/or what are the scenarios?